LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Properties are expressed using predicates.
 The QuickCheck test dialects and predicates take as argument the mode template for a property, generate random values for each input argument based on the type information, and check each output argument.
 The mode template syntax is the same used in the `info/2` predicate directives.
-Only output arguments specified using either `-` or `--` instantiation modes are currently checked.
-If there are `?` instantiation modes in your template, you can always split the tests for those arguments using two templates with `-` and `+` instantiation modes for each of the `?` arguments.

 An optional argument, `n/1`, allows the specification of the number of random tests that will be generated and run.
 The user can define new types to use in